|

 How does it work?

 NS Basic/Symbian OS code is developed on the desktop.
 The compiler translates it into a threaded p-code file.
-Once on the device, it is processed by a runtime engine.
+Once on the device, it is executed by a runtime engine.
 The engine is ARM Native, yielding excellent performance.
 System calls are mapped to StyleTap CrossPlatform during execution.
 The StyleTap runtime is automatically included in the NS Basic installer, so there are no additional license fees or installation steps for this.

 Is it like Visual Basic?